StackVista/stackstate-docs/configure/topology/event-handlers.md

     - `event.ViewHealthStateChangedEvent.getTriggeredTimestamp` -

 #### Properties for async functions

-The parameters and properties described below can be used in async event handler functions.

 The `view` properties listed below can be used in **async** event handler functions, they return details of the view the event handler is in.
 - `view.name` - returns the view name.